edgardomortiz/Captus/docs/content/assembly/align/options.md

 ## *Other*
 ___
 ### **`--collect_only`**
-Only collect the markers from the extraction folder and exit, it skips the addition of reference target sequences and subsequent steps
+Only collect the markers from the extraction folder and exit, it skips the addition of reference target sequences and subsequent steps.
 ___
 ### **`--redo_from`**
 You can repeat the analysis without undoing all the steps.
 These are the points from which you can restart the `align` command: